Breword/tmux/Formats.md

 ### Using formats together

 Often formats are nested and used together in much more complicated ways than the examples here.
-For example, here is an excerpt from the default `status-format[0]`:
+For example, here is part of the default `status-format[0]`:

 ~~~~
 #{?#{&&:#{||:#{window_activity_flag},#{window_silence_flag}},#{!=:#{window-status-activity-style},default}}, #{window-status-activity-style},}